 Máximo Langer is a leading authority on domestic, comparative and international criminal law and procedure.
 He regularly lectures in Asia, Europe, Latin America and the United States on criminal law and procedure issues.
-His work has been translated into Chinese, French, German, Portuguese and Spanish, and has received awards from different professional associations, including the 2007 Hessel Yntema Prize by the American Society of Comparative Law, the 2007 Margaret Popkin Award by the Latin American Studies Association, and the 2012 Deák Prize by the American Society of International Law.
+His work has been translated into Chinese, French, German, Portuguese and Spanish, and has received awards from different professional associations, including the 2007 Hessel Yntema Prize by the American Society of Comparative Law, and the 2012 Deák Prize by the American Society of International Law.